Nuttipong/recognizers-text/README.md

 ## How to maesure

     build the solution manually and then choose solution configuration as Release and Start(F5).
-The results we generate in this path bin\Release\BenchmarkDotNet.Artifacts\results
+The results we generated in bin\Release\BenchmarkDotNet.Artifacts\results path.

 ## How to represent data